We will cover,

 The supply of drugs specified in schedule x shall be recorded at the time of supply in a bound and serially page numbered register, specially maintained for the purpose and separate pages shall be allotted for each drug and the following particulars shall be entered in the register.

-BEFORE YOU UNDERSTAND SCHEDULE X YOU SHOULD KNOW ABOUT ALL SCHEDULE IN SHORT AND DRUGS AND COSMETICS ACT,1945 AND RULES THEREUNDER 1945.
+BEFORE YOU UNDERSTAND SCHEDULE X YOU SHOULD KNOW ABOUT ALL SCHEDULES IN THE SHORT AND DRUGS AND COSMETICS ACT,1945, AND RULES THEREUNDER 1945.

-Schedule specified under drugs and cosmetics act, 1940 and rules thereunder 1945.
+Schedule specified under the drugs and cosmetics act, 1940 and rules thereunder 1945.

 Schedule to the act